skit-ai/Map-Mix/README.md

 # Map-Mix

-The official implementation of the method discussed in the paper **Improving Spoken Language Identification with Map-Mix**(submitted to ICASSP 2023).
+The official implementation of the method discussed in the paper [**Improving Spoken Language Identification with Map-Mix**](https://arxiv.org/abs/2302.08229)(accepted at ICASSP 2023).